include/docker-riemann/README.md

         include/docker-riemann
 ```

-Mounting a volume with your custom Riemann configurations:
+Or mounting a volume with your custom Riemann configurations:

 ```sh
     docker run -d \